wmvanstone/30-days-creative-projects/Creative-Days/Creative-Day-1/107-LED-Matrix/README.md

 ### Solution

-If you want to discover how we solved this challenge, click on the links below:
+If you want to discover how we solved this challenge, click on the link below:

 [Solution](Solution.md) <br>